mohitesachin217/Modern-cryptography-in-php/README.md

 **streamCipher.php :** Stream cipher demo in php

-To create public key and private key paid use openssl on ubnutu:
+To create public key and private key pair use openssl on ubnutu:

 Commands: